bonetblai/learner-strips/README.md

 action labels; for example, images and action labels.
 The assumptions being that different nodes correspond to different planning states, and different planning states correspond to different nodes.

+The learning of first-order STRIPS models is cast as a combinatorial optimization task where a simplest (first-order STRIPS) model that fits a given training data is sought.
+The space of models is finitely bounded by setting values for hypeparameters that bound the space (e.g. max arity of predicates/actions, max actions, max predicates, max objects, etc).

-Two encoding for learning are presented.
+Two encodings for learning are presented.
 The original encoding using SAT and that is no longer developed, and a somewhat less efficient but much more compact and flexible encoding using ASP.
 The later one is being actively modified/extended.